heutelbeck/sapl-policy-engine/sapl-documentation/2_11_EvaluationSemantics.md

 subject.isActive || (1/0 > 0)
 ```

 Here `subject.isActive` is a pure expression (higher stratum) and `1/0 > 0` is a constant (lower stratum).
-Constants are evaluated first, so the division by zero **produces an error** before `subject.isActive` is ever checked - even though `subject.isActive` appears first in the source.
+Constants are evaluated first, so the division by zero **produces an error** before `subject.isActive` is ever checked, even though `subject.isActive` appears first in the source.
 The pure expression cannot "rescue" the constant error.

 ### Implications for Policy Authors